Records with Sonobeat in 1971

 An October 1971 Jade Room ad appearing in The University of Texas' school newspaper, The Daily Texan

-It's 1970, and Austin, Texas, supergroup Lavender Hill Express, who has recorded three singles for Sonobeat, breaks up.
+It's 1970, and Austin, Texas, supergroup Lavender Hill Express, that records three singles for Sonobeat in '67 and '68, breaks up.
 Guitarist Leonard Arnold, a Lavender Hill Express' founding member, forms Phoenix with Armore, Oklahoma native Rodney Garrison (at the time, Rodney, only 19 years old, has just relocated to Austin to pursue a music career) and Tom Harmon.
 Coming into 1971, Phoenix already has an established reputation throughout Central Texas as a solid rock trio and is booked into all of Austin's most popular night clubs.
 The band opens for ZZ Top in a Wichita Falls, Texas, performance in Beginning February 4, 1971, Sonobeat producer Bill Josey Sr. records a demo of two of the unit's original songs, Changes and I Found Love.
 Although the location of the sessions isn't documented in the Sonobeat archives, we're pretty sure Phoenix is recorded at Sonobeat's Western Hills Drive studio in northwest Austin, which is just large enough to comfortably accommodate a small combo.

 Although Bill typically keeps recording session notes, those for Phoenix don't shed any light on the group itself, although Bill's notes do show how he mixes the band's songs from the 4-track session master to the 2-track stereo demo.
 The Sonobeat archives provide no indication why Sonobeat never releases the Phoenix songs as a 45 RPM single.